tjosephcarroll/se-lab18/container/lab1/README.md

 **b)**
 The real deal is via a build process that can be automated.
-The build process starts with the declaration state -in a *Dockerfile*, of what we want our container image to be and contain.
+The build process starts with the declaration state in a *Dockerfile* (no extension needed).
+In the Dockerfile we define what we want our container to have in it.
 The build process allows us to satisfy any application dependencies at BUILD time (vs RUN time).

 We will build an app and package it up in a container that we can then run anywhere.